IDevJoe/OmegaBot/readme.md

-# HurricaneBeta
+# Omega

-The home of Hurricane's source code.
+The home of Omega's source code.

 ## New Developers Setup Guide